Skip to content

 Paper instead of plastic - it sounds so simple and environmentally friendly.
 But as we have seen, the decision far more complex than it appears at first glance.
 Because even though we produce paper, cardboard & Co from the renewable raw material wood, they are often but not automatically always the more environmentally friendly alternative.

-Whether paper or plastic is the most ecologically sound solution, depends on many different factors off.
-Today you've gotten to know them.
-From production costs, material origin, biodegradability, recyclability and durability to the planned service life, you should include them all in your decision-making process.
+Whether paper or plastic is the most ecologically sound solution in each case, depends on many different factors off.
+Today you got to know them.
+From production costs, material origin, biodegradability, recyclability and longevity, to the planned service life, you should include them all in your decision-making process.

 "The best garbage is the garbage that doesn't get created in the first place."